-- f.
-It is stated that further as per section 14 of the Act, 2003, under the grant of license, the Commission has issued license to TSSPDCL as distribution licensee and the one of the condition of the license as issued by Commission is - "4 DIRECTIONS - 4.1 The Licensee shall comply with the Regulations, orders and directions issued by the Commission from time to time and shall also act in accordance with the terms and conditions Of this Licence, except where the Licensee obtains the approval of the Commission for any deviation therefrom." - g.
-It is stated that as there is no specific clause in the RPPO regulation regarding exemption of RPPO for the cogeneration plants using non-renewable sources, the petitioner shall comply with the RPPO limits specified by Commissions' in the regulation. - 1.
-It is stated that as per clause 2 (12) Act 2003,
+- 4.1 The Licensee shall comply with the Regulations, orders and directions issued by the Commission from time to and shall also act in accordance with the terms and conditions of this Licence, except where the Licensee obtains the approval of the Commission for any deviation there from." - f.
+It is stated that as there is no specific clause in the RPPO regulation regarding exemption of RPPO for the co-generation plants using non-renewable energy sources, the petitioner shall comply with the RPPO limits specified by the Commission in the regulation.

-'cogeneration' means a process which simultaneously produces two or more forms of useful energy (including electricity).'
+g.
+It is stated that as per clause 2 (12) of the Act, 2003,

-In the present case the petitioner's company is generating power from the heat available in the flue gas and the same is to be considered as cogeneration but not as cogeneration from renewable source, whereas NTP clearly states that and the same was referred by Commission while issuing RPPO regulation.
+"Cogeneration" means a process which simultaneously produces two or more forms of useful energy (including electricity)".
+In the present case the petitioner's is generating power from the heat available in the flue gas and the same is to be considered as cogeneration but not as co-generation from renewable source, whereas NTP clearly states that regulation.

-"Provided that cogeneration from sources other than renewable sources shall not be excluded from the applicability of RPOs"
+"Provided that cogeneration from sources other than renewable sources shall not be excluded from the applicability of RPOs" and the same was referred by the Commission while issuing RPPO h.
+It is stated that section 86 (1) of the Act, 2003 has empowered the State Commission with some functions to be discharged, one of such functions is to

-It is stated that section 86 (1) of the Act 2003 has empowered the State Commission with some functions to be discharged, one of such functions is to "promote co-generation and generation of electricity from renewable sources of energy by providing suitable measures for connectivity with the grid and sale of electricity to any person and also specify, for purchase of electricity from such sources, a percentage of the total consumption of electricity in the area of a distribution licensee;"
+"promote cogeneration and generation of electricity from renewable sources of energy by providing suitable measures for connectivity with the grid and sale of electricity to any person,

-j.
-It is stated that as per clause 2.14 of RPPO regulation
+- and also specify, for purchase of electricity from such sources, a percentage of the total consumption of electricity in the area of a distribution licensee;" - i.
+It is stated that as per clause 2.14 of RPPO regulation k.
+It is stated that the waste heat recovery plants from the industrial wastes are detailed in the Indian Renewable Energy Development Agency Limited (IREDA) guidelines which emphasize that waste to heat power projects covered under "Municipal solid waste and Industrial Waste" are

-"Renewable Sources (or RES) means renewable sources such as cogeneration from renewable sources, small hydel, municipal waste, industrial waste, biomass, wind, solar including its integration with combined cycle, bio-fuel cogeneration, geo thermal, tidal and such other sources as recognized or approved by MNRE."
+"Renewable Energy Sources(or RES) means renewable sources such as co-generation from renewable sources, small hydel, municipal waste, industrial waste, biomass, wind, solar including its integration with combined cycle, bio-fuel cogeneration, geo thermal, tidal and such other sources as recognized or approved by MNRE."

-- k.
-It is stated that even though the waste heat recovery power plant is a cogeneration plant as per section 2 (12) of Act, 2003, but the same cannot be termed as cogeneration from renewable source of as per clause 2.14 of RPPO regulation, as the main fuel used in their cement plant is coal as mentioned by the petitioner at para of his affidavit and is a fossil fuel. - I. It is stated that the waste heat recovery plants from the industrial wastes are detailed in the Indian Renewable Energy Development Agency Limited (IREDA) guidelines which emphasize that waste to heat power projects covered under "Municipal solid waste and Industrial Waste" are the ones' which include the following:
+- j.
+It is stated that even though the waste heat recovery power plant is a cogeneration plant as per section 2 (12) of Act, but the same cannot be termed as cogeneration from renewable source of as per clause 2.14 - of RPPO regulation, as the main fuel used in their cement plant is coal as mentioned by the petitioner at para 4(A)(ii) of his affidavit and is a fossil fuel.

-"Biogas generation, purification and bottling project based on cow dung, press mud, poultry litter or other organic material Power generation from biogas based on cow dung, press mud, poultry litter or other organic material Power generation based on biomass gasification pulp and paper mills Poultry forms Dairy farms Sugar mills Distillery Food processing plants Juice and jam processing plant".
+"Biogas generation, purification and bottling project based on cow dung, press mud, poultry litter or other organic material power generation from biogas based on cow dung, press mud, poultry litter or other organic material power generation based on biomass gasification Pulp and paper mills Poultry farms Dairy farms Sugar mills Distillery Food processing plants Juice and jam processing plant".